 Polyisocyanurate (Polyiso) – White Foam with Foil

 Polyiso is an excellent material choice for insulation.
 It is water resistant, and slightly flexible so it can bend around curves.
 Polyiso is rated at an R-6.
 Many, but not all polyiso sheets come with foil on one side to reflect heat like Reflectix.
 If you are placing an air gap in your walls, this will give you a double dose of insulation bringing the value up to R-7.
-Even without the air gap, this is the best material in terms of conduction resistance per inch.
+As far as rigid foam panels go, this is the best material in terms of conduction resistance per inch.
 Polyiso can be slightly difficult to find in stores and more expensive than some of the other foam materials.
 If you can afford it however, this is the one of the best ways to go.

 Extruded polystyrene (XPS) – Blue and Pink Foam